witheve/Eve/README.md

 1. The steps needed to reproduce the bug
 2. Your operating system and browser.
 3. If applicable, the .*eve file that causes the bug.

-## Disclaimer: Here Be Dragons

-The “pre-alpha” moniker indicates that this software is in an early stage, and the Eve language is not fully implemented.
-If something goes wrong, please don’t assume it’s your fault, and [bring it to our attention](https://github.com/witheve/Eve/issues).

-As always, with pre-release software, don’t use this for anything important.
-We are continuously pushing to this codebase, so you can expect very rapid changes.
-At this time, we’re not prepared make the commitment that our changes will not break your code, but we’ll do our best to update you on the biggest changes.

 ## License